 - A normal working day unless pre agreed

-- Flexi-day: A maximum of two flexi days (pro-rata for part-time staff) in an accounting period may be taken off by prior arrangement with the manager.
+- Flexi-day: A maximum of two flexi days (pro-rata for part-time staff) in a month may be taken off by prior arrangement with the manager.

 - Additional hours: These are hours that have been previously agreed to be worked outside the bandwidth.